 - May be open to family members.

-Example: Group for patients undergoing interferon treatment
+- Example: Group for patients trying to lose weight

 - Objective: Learning more than mutual support.